anza-xyz/agave/docs/src/implemented-proposals/abi-management.md

 For that purpose, we introduce a mechanism of marking every ABI-related things in source code (`struct`s, `enum`s) with the new `#[frozen_abi]` attribute.
-This takes hard-coded digest value derived from types of its fields via `set::Serialize`.
+This takes hard-coded digest value derived from types of its fields via `ser::Serialize`.
 And the attribute automatically generates a unit test to try to detect any unsanctioned changes to the marked ABI-related things.

 However, the detection cannot be complete; no matter how hard we statically analyze the source code, it's still possible to break ABI.
-For example, this includes not-`derive`d hand-written `set::Serialize`, underlying library's implementation changes (for example `bincode`), CPU architecture differences.
+For example, this includes not-`derive`d hand-written `ser::Serialize`, underlying library's implementation changes (for example `bincode`), CPU architecture differences.
 The detection of these possible ABI incompatibilities is out-of-scope for this ABI management.